If you want to get into recording guitar, you’ll need a DAW (Digital Audio Workstation).

 Recommendation: Not recommended.
 While there are a lot of people who still rave about Pro Tools, it has been left far behind by other DAWs.

-Reaper is a popular DAW with guitarists due to the low cost and simple interface.
+Reaper is a popular DAW with guitarists due to the very low cost, great community, and simple interface.

 While other DAWs offer different versions with stripped-down features and a full version at a high cost, Reaper offers one version with all features intact at a low cost.